 Thomas E. Long.
 Mr. Long is the Group Chief Financial Officer of ETE since February 2016.
 Mr. Long has served as the Chief Financial Officer and as a director of PennTex Midstream Partners, LP's general partner, since November 2016.
-Mr. Long previously served as Chief Financial Officer of ETP and as Executive Vice President and Chief Financial Officer of Regency GP LLC from November 2010 to April 2015.
+Mr. Long previously served as Chief Financial Officer of our General Partner since April 2015 and as Executive Vice President and Chief Financial Officer of Regency GP LLC from November 2010 to April 2015.
 From May 2008 to November 2010, Mr. Long served as Vice President and Chief Financial Officer of Matrix Service Company.
 Prior to joining Matrix, he served as Vice President and Chief Financial Officer of DCP Midstream Partners, LP, a publicly traded natural gas and natural gas liquids midstream business company located in Denver, CO.
 In that position, he was responsible for all financial aspects of the company since its formation in December 2005.
 From 1998 to 2005, Mr. Long served in several executive positions with subsidiaries of Duke Energy Corp., one of the nation's largest electric power companies.

 Marshall S. (Mackie) McCrea, III.
-Mr. McCrea was appointed as a Director in December 2009.
-He is Group Chief Operating Officer and Chief Commercial Officer for the Energy Transfer family and has served in that capacity since November 2015.
-Mr. McCrea has served as a director of PennTex Midstream Partners, LP's general partner, since November 2016.
+Mr. McCrea is the Group Chief Operating Officer and Chief Commercial Officer for the Energy Transfer family and has served in that capacity since November 2015.
+Mr. McCrea was appointed as a director of ETP in December 2009.
+Mr. McCrea is Group Chief Operating Officer and Chief Commercial Officer for the Energy Transfer family and has served in that capacity since November 2015.
 Prior to that, he served as President and Chief Operating Officer of ETP's general partner from June 2008 to November 2015 and President - Midstream from March 2007 to June 2008.
-Previously he served as the Senior Vice President - Commercial Development since the combination of the operations of ETC OLP and HOLP in January 2004.
-In March 2005, Mr. McCrea was named president of ETC OLP.
-Prior to the combination of the operations of ETC OLP and HOLP, Mr. McCrea served as the Senior Vice President - Business Development and Producer Services of the general partner of ETC OLP and ET Company I, Ltd., having served in that capacity since 1997.
+Previously he served as the Senior Vice President - Commercial Development since January 2004.
+In March 2005, Mr. McCrea was named President of La Grange Acquisition LP, ETP's primary operating subsidiary, after serving as Senior Vice President-Business Development and Producer Services since 1997.
 Mr. McCrea also currently serves on the Board of Directors of the general partner of ETE, of Sunoco Logistics and of Sunoco LP.
-The members of our General Partner selected Mr. McCrea to serve as a director because he brings extensive project development and operations experience to the Board.
+The Board of Directors selected Mr. McCrea to serve as a director because he brings extensive project development and operational experience to the Board.
 He has held various positions in the natural gas business over the past 25 years and is able to assist the Board of Directors in creating and executing the Partnership's strategic plan.